Reviews

 • Mini automotive 15 amp fuse (replaces the original 5 amp fuse)

-The following steps are the instructions I followed for the pre-assembled Printrbot Simple Pro.
-I am including additional steps if you purchased the heated print bed, indicated with [OPTIONAL HEATED BED STEP] after the step number.
+The following steps are what I followed for the pre-assembled Printrbot Simple Pro.
+I’m including additional steps if you bought the heated print bed, marked with [OPTIONAL HEATED BED STEP] after the step number.

 1) [OPTIONAL HEATED BED STEP] Place the clear acrylic magnet holder plate on the print bed plate, lining up the screw holes.
 Note: no screwing yet.